bofeiw/InteractiveMessage/README.md

 - Each message object has a mandatory `content` which corresponds to a string and will be displayed on screen, and an optional `option` which corresponds to another Object.
 - An `option` object has two mandatory fields, `content` which corresponds to a string and will be displayed on screen, and `reply` which is a message object.
 - Recursive message with reply is supported.
+- HTML tags are not filtered.
+This enables you to add anything you need, for example `links`, `images` or even `iframes`!
+But be careful about security issues.

 The basic structure will look like this:
 ```json